ApiLogicServer/Docs/docs/Architecture-Internals.md

 Follow these steps to:

-* Obtain the software from GitHub
+1. Obtain the software from GitHub
-* Open it in your IDE
+2. Open the dev workspace in your IDE
-* Perform basic testing
-* Build and release (including automated testing)
-* Change and integrate Safrs React Admin (Admin app)
+3. Create the "initial 'venv'"
+4. Perform critical "Smoke Test" to ensure system operation

 ## Obtain the projects from GitHub